josw1982/josw1982.github.io/index.md

  ## Arroz Con Leche
  Things to keep in mind.
  1. How sweet you like it?
- 1. What kind of consistency do you like?
+ 1. What kind of consistency do you want?
- 1. Doy you like raisins?
+ 1. Do you like raisins?
 The reason to keep the questions in mind is, if you go over on any of them your desrt could be ruined.
-I cant know what you prefferences are but you will have to play with the consistency you like.
+Based on your personal prefferences play with the consistency you like.

+Preperation time 5 minutes
+Cook time 38 minutes
+Total time 43 minutes

 ## Ingreadeants
-1. Cinnamon sticks
+Cinnamon sticks
-1. 6 Cups of whater
+6 Cups of whater
-1. 2 Cups of Short-grain rise
+2 Cups of Short-grain rise
-1. 2 Cup whole milk
+2 Cup whole milk
-1. 1 14-ounce can of condenced milk
+1 14-ounce can of condenced milk
-1. 1 12-ounced can of evaporated milk
+1 12-ounced can of evaporated milk
-1. 1 Cup raisins
+1 Cup raisins
-1. 1 Tbsp Vanilla extract
+1 Tbsp Vanilla extract
-1. 3 Tbsp white sugar
+3 Tbsp white sugar
-1. Ground cinnamon, for dusting
+Ground cinnamon, for dusting

-Time to prepare 5 minutes, Cook Time 38 Total 43 give or take on your prefferences Have two pots one to prepare the the other the milk.
+Have two pots one to prepare the the other the milk.
 Place one pot with water medium temperature till boil place the rice, cinnamon sticks in together stir till an aldenti feel for the rice.
 At the same time the pot with water has been placed, plase your second pot on a very low heat. pour your milk, condenced milk, evaporated milk, sugar and vanila extract in and stir till properly desolved.